huggingface/hub-docs/docs/api-inference/tasks/translation.md

 ### Recommended models

-- [Helsinki-NLP/opus-mt-en-fr](https://huggingface.co/Helsinki-NLP/opus-mt-en-fr): A model that translates from English to French.
-- [t5-base](https://huggingface.co/t5-base): A general-purpose Transformer that can be used to translate from English to German, French, or Romanian.
+- [google-t5/t5-base](https://huggingface.co/google-t5/t5-base): A general-purpose Transformer that can be used to translate from English to German, French, or Romanian.

 This is only a subset of the supported models.
 Find the model that suits you best [here](https://huggingface.co/models?inference=warm&pipeline_tag=translation&sort=trending).